Rokoko/rokoko-studio-live-unreal-engine/README.md

 # Documentation

-### Finger animation setup on character's with Studio Live and Smartgloves
+### Setting up Studio Live for Unreal Engine streaming

-Unreal Engine 4.25.3 and Rokoko Studio version 1.18.0b(234)

 **Making sure the model is ready for Studio Live**